ubaldo21093/22FCS2050/prg_03_pokemon/README.md

 # Pokemon Class

 The Pokemon class definition matches the features found in the CSV file.
 A Pokemon can be instantiated using all of the features or simply by providing its name.
-There is only on TO-DO for you to finish in this class: the **compareTo** override.
+There is only one TO-DO for you to finish in this class: the **compareTo** override.
 The comparison should be done by name (ascending order).

 # BST Class